 We’d done a bit of research before we went and had heard from others that certain things would be difficult.
 We knew there’d be a bit of a language barrier, that there’d be funky toilets and that we should absolutely shouldn’t travel on a Chinese national holiday unless we wanted to be in a queue of people all the time.

 So, we picked up a book on learning Chinese, were fine with the toilets (how bad could they be right?) and made sure our super cheap flights (just £316 return!) weren’t over a Chinese holiday.
-Despite this, there’s still a few things I wish we’d known more about before travelling over to China that would’ve made travelling there a little bit easier.
+Despite this, there are still a few things I wish we’d known more about before travelling over to China that would’ve made travelling there a little bit easier.

-Prepare for your China trip with these handy books.
+Prepare for your China trip with these handy books

 - Chineasy: The New Way to Read Chinese – A super fun book which uses picture and symbols to get you learning Chinese